raj-gun/NonSysID/supplimentray_information/supp_info.md

 additional procedures.
 Therefore, if $`\mathcal{D}''`$ is small enough, running $`\text{iOFR}_{S}`$ without any RCT methods may be faster.
 The figure below summarises Algorithm
-<a href="#alg:NonSysId" data-reference-type="ref"
+<a href="#fig:NonSysId" data-reference-type="ref"
-data-reference="alg:NonSysId">[alg:NonSysId]</a> in a flowchart.
+data-reference="fig:NonSysId">[fig:NonSysId]</a> in a flowchart.
 The following section will provide examples from the ‘NonSysId’ package.

 <figure id="fig:flowcharts">
 <img src="Figures/iOFR_S_RCT.svg"
-alt="Figure 1: This flowchart summarises the procedures for identifying a (N)ARX model using \text{iOFR}_{S} as described in Algorithm [alg:NonSysId].
+alt="Figure 2: This flowchart summarises the procedures for identifying a (N)ARX model using \text{iOFR}_{S} as described in Algorithm [fig:NonSysId].
 The region shaded in brown represents the ARX model identification process, while the blue-shaded region highlights the NARX procedures." />
-<figcaption aria-hidden="true">Figure 1: This flowchart summarises the
+<figcaption aria-hidden="true">Figure 2: This flowchart summarises the
-procedures for identifying a (N)ARX model using <span class="math inline">iOFR<sub><em>S</em></sub></span> as described in Algorithm <a href="#alg:NonSysId" data-reference-type="ref" data-reference="alg:NonSysId">[alg:NonSysId]</a>.
+procedures for identifying a (N)ARX model using <span class="math inline">iOFR<sub><em>S</em></sub></span> as described in Algorithm <a href="#fig:NonSysId" data-reference-type="ref" data-reference="fig:NonSysId">[fig:NonSysId]</a>.
 The region shaded in brown represents the ARX model identification process, while the blue-shaded region highlights the NARX procedures.</figcaption>
 </figure>